MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3dwddm2_0ddi_videoprocessorsetstreamcolorspace1.md

 ## -description

-Sets the colorspace information for the video processor input stream.
+Sets the color space information for the video processor input stream.
 This function must be implemented by Windows Display Driver Model (WDDM) 2.0, or later, drivers.

 ## -parameters